 Although the novel helped garner Lion Feuchtwanger a Nobel Prize for Literature nomination in 1930, it put him as well as other family members in the crosshairs of the Nazi press.
 After the war the novel endured a mixed reception, but nowadays it is highly regarded, especially in Bavaria.

-In the paper I traced the theme of antisemitism in the novel, described how the publication of the novel affected other family members, and pointed out that a comprehensive German Jewish studies interpretation of the novel would be a welcome addition to the existing secondary literature.
+In my conference paper I trace the theme of antisemitism in the novel, describe how the publication of the novel affected family members at the time, and point out that a comprehensive German Jewish studies interpretation of the novel would be a welcome addition to the existing secondary literature.

 Süddeutsche Zeitung 21st October 2019, Kultur section article about the conference

 — Michael Brenner, Der lange Schatten der Revolution, Juden und Antisemiten in Hitlers München 1918-1923 (Berlin: Jüdischer Verlag im Suhrkamp Verlag, 2019)